vokimon/markdown-customblocks/docs/defining-generators.md

 ```

 ::: warning
+    Conflicting entrypoints from different packages
-    Conflicting entrypoints are resolved randomly.
+    are resolved randomly.
     Because of that, be carefull not to register names
-    other developers have registered yet.
+    other developers have already used.

-    If you want to redefine an existing block type,
+    It is ok to redefine an existing block type,
-    please do not register it as entry point,
-    let the user to pick it explicitly in config.
+    but let the user to pick it explicitly on config.

 ## Parameter mapping